 The Cantabrians absolutely adore food, and it’s food as far removed from nouvelle cuisine as you could possibly imagine.

 Hearty dishes, traditionally made, are what you’ll find in Cantabria.
-Dishes are rich, mouth watering and made from comfort food that’s hearty and warming.
-Another way to raise your body temperature is in the form of a herbal tea the Cantabrians serve with Orujo liquer.
+Dishes are rich, mouthwatering and made from comfort food that’s hearty and warming.
+Another way to raise your body temperature is in the form of a herbal tea the Cantabrians serve with Orujo liqueur.

 The most favourite of traditional dishes are Cocido Montanes (a stew made from pork, beans and collared greens), Cocido Lebaniego (made from chickpeas, potatoes, cabbage and pork or beef) and Sobao (a butter sponge cake made with lemon zest and rum).

 Basque Country – A foodie’s paradise for Michelin Star food